 120V 30A (TT-30R) receptacle

-Equipped with a TT-30R receptacle (TT representing 'Travel Trailer'), this Ford generator is RV Ready, ensuring compatibility with recreational vehicles.
-In addition, with its twist-lock L14-30R receptacle, the FG5250PBR is designed to be transfer switch ready, allowing easy connection to your breaker box for powering your home during a blackout.
+Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Ford generator is RV Ready, making it ideal for powering recreational vehicles.
+In addition, due to the featured twist-lock L14-30R receptacle, the FG5250PBR is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 Portability

-At L28 x W21 x H20 in, the Ford FG5250PBR boasts a traditional open frame structure, ensuring stability and allowing for convenient maintenance access to components, promoting air circulation.
+Measuring L28 x W21 x H20 in, the Ford FG5250PBR showcases a classic open frame layout, offering stability and simple maintenance access to components, while facilitating air circulation.
 The device has been designed for tough environments and demanding outdoor use.

 Features